Chhapar Jogian

 Chhapar Jogian is a village in the Tosham tehsil of the Bhiwani district in the Indian state of Haryana.
-Located approximately 34 km north west of the district headquarters town of Bhiwani, as of the 2011 Census of India, the village had 224 households with a total population of 1,192 of which 637 were male and 555 female.
+Located approximately 34 km north west of the district headquarters town of Bhiwani, as of the 2011 Census of India, the village had 224 households with a total population of 1,192 of which 637 were male and 555 female.For political representational purposes the village is part of Tosham Assembly constituency and the Bhiwani-Mahendragarh Lok Sabha constituency.